-This post on The Importance of Friendship in Relationships was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on The Importance of Friendship in Relationships was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 In my last post, I discussed the importance of kindness in a relationship.
 I hope you were able to practice kindness with your partner or friends since then.
 In today’s post, I want to talk about friendship in relationships.
 We all have our different stories on what first attracted us to the loves of our life.
 It may have been looks, humor, similar career, or just something you cannot explain.
 However, whatever it was, while it may have been what sparked your interest, it likely is not something you can build your relationship on.